top of page

 • Learn with new friends and faculty from across the league.

-Check out what is being offered across the Maple League 2024/25:
+Check out what is being offered across the Maple League in Winter 2026:

 If you are faculty member wishing to offer a seat in your online accessible classroom please contact the Maple League to join the list.